GhostKatIII/GhostKat/README.md

 ## All we need to do is connect to one another
 It is time to establish a new protocol that allows for the free and easy transfer of information between peers.
 We humbly put forth GhostKat as a method, a style, and a protocol if you'd like.
 It is easy to repurpose this method to act like the greater internet, with websites and social media all being hosted peer 2 peer.

-**If you are out for glory, booty, and all the tv in the world, SET SAIL FOR THE HIGH SEAS MEOW YARRG.**
+**If you are out for glory, booty, join the Dubloonz Piracy SyndiKat for free by contributing!**

-**We will give 1 DBZ to anyone who sends us a magnet link they are seeding out at or above 500 mb/s.** Send us the magnet link via email at GhostKat2017@gmail.com, message us on Github, or just post that link to Mr.Bones.
+**1 DBZ to anyone who sends us a magnet link they are seeding out at or above 500 mb/s.** Send us the magnet link via email at GhostKat2017@gmail.com, message us on Github, or just post that link to Mr.Bones.
 Be sure to include your ethereum address, and seed the magnet link via WebTorrent or WebTorrent compatible client.

-**We will give 5 DBZ to the first person to get our interface running on mobile browsers!**
+**5 DBZ to the first person to get our interface running on mobile browsers!**
 We have an issue open on our github, so you can comment there, or send us your solution directly at GhostKat2017@gmail.com.
 Web3 js appears to crash easily.